mui/material-ui/docs/data/base/components/menu/menu.md

 The MenuUnstyled has two slots:

+- Root - represents the popup container the menu is placed in.
-- Root - can be customized by setting the `component` or `components.Root` props.
-By default set to `ul`.
+  Can be customized by setting the `component` or `components.Root` props.
+  By default set to `PopperUnstyled`.
-- Popper - set to `PopperUnstyled` by default.
+- Listbox - set to `ul` by default.

 The MenuItemUnstyled has just the root slot.
 It renders `li` by default.